linode/docs/docs/guides/tools-reference/tools/how-to-use-tcpdump-to-analyze-traffic/index.md

 With that, you have a basis to start using *tcpdump* to capture and analyze traffic on your system's network.
 Building on the examples shown in this tutorial, you can effectively monitor traffic for issues or sniff packets to verify security.

-When you are ready to further enhance your *tcpdump* usage, be sure to take a look at the official [*tcpdump* man pages](https://www.tcpdump.org/manpages/tcpdump.1.html) for a full account of the available command-line options.
+To further enhance your *tcpdump* usage, take a look at the official [*tcpdump* man pages](https://www.tcpdump.org/manpages/tcpdump.1.html) for a full account of the available command line options.

-Have more questions or want some help getting started?
-Feel free to reach out to our [Support](https://www.linode.com/support/) team.